makma/fingerprintjs.com/content/index/ecommerce.md

     3 to 4 times as much - a loss mitigated with our 99.5% accurate browser fingerprinting and ecommerce fraud detection solution.
-With FingerprintJS, you can protect your income against fraudulent orders that waste resources ƒon labor, shipping, products, chargebacks, fines and more . "
+With FingerprintJS, you can protect your income against fraudulent orders that waste resources on labor, shipping, products, chargebacks, fines and more."
   buttonText: Get Started
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---